-In August 2023, the FDIC issued a proposal to amend its rules requiring covered insured depository institutions, including Truist Bank, to periodically submit resolution plans to the FDIC.
+In August 2023, the FDIC issued a proposal to amend its rules requiring covered IDIs, including Truist Bank, to periodically submit resolution plans to the FDIC.
+Covered IDIs would be split into Group A and Group B, with Group A covered IDIs comprising IDIs with \$100 billion or more in total assets and Group B being IDIs with at least \$50 billion but less than \$100 billion in total assets.
+Group A covered IDIs, including Truist, would be required to submit full plans, while Group B covered IDIs are only required to submit information filings.
 If adopted as proposed, Truist Bank would be required to submit a full resolution plan to the FDIC every two years and submit an interim supplement in each year that it is not required to submit a full resolution plan.
-In addition, this proposal would increase the content requirements for plan submissions and introduce a new credibility standard for the FDIC's evaluation of resolution plans, which would be enforceable against the covered insured depository institutions.
-Separately, the FRB and FDIC also proposed updated guidance on resolution planning requirements applicable to the Company under Section 165(d) of the Dodd-Frank Act.
+In addition, this proposal would increase the content requirements for plan submissions and introduce a new credibility standard for the FDIC's evaluation of resolution plans, which would be enforceable against the covered IDIs.
+The proposed rule indicates the FDIC would create two submission cohorts for Group A covered IDIs, with one cohort submitting a full filing at least 270 days from the effective date of the final rule and the other cohort submitting an interim supplement filing; the two cohorts would then alternate between a full filing and the interim supplement filing each year.
+The FDIC has not communicated which cohort Truist falls into and has not indicated when the proposal will be finalized.

-In addition, the FDIC proposed a special assessment to repay losses to the FDIC's Deposit Insurance Fund.
-If the final rule is adopted as proposed, the special assessment for Truist is estimated at approximately \$460 million to be recognized at the time the rule is finalized and paid in eight quarterly installments beginning in the first quarter of 2024.
-Refer to the "Note 14.
-Commitments and Contingencies" in Truist's September 30, 2023 Form 10-Q for additional information related to the FDIC's special assessments.
+In November 2023, the FDIC issued a final rule to implement a special assessment to recoup losses to the DIF associated with bank failures in the first half of 2023.
+Under the rule, the assessment base for the special assessment is equal to an insured depository institution's estimated uninsured deposits reported as of December 31, 2022, adjusted to exclude the first \$5 billion of uninsured deposits.
+The special assessment for Truist is \$507 million, which was recognized in Q4 2023 and will be paid in eight quarterly installments beginning in 2024.
+Refer to the "Note 16.
+Commitments and Contingencies" in Truist's December 31, 2023 Form 10-K for additional information related to the FDIC's special assessments.

 This report provides information about Truist's capital structure, capital adequacy, risk exposures, RWA, and risk management framework.
-It should be read in conjunction with Truist's Annual Report on Form 10-K for the year ended December 31, 2022 and Quarterly Report on Form 10-Q for the period ended September 30, 2023 and the Consolidated Financial Statements for Bank Holding Companies - Form FR Y-9C for the period ended September 30, 2023.
-Truist's SEC filings are located on its website at ir.truist.com/sec-filings and Truist's other regulatory reports are located on its website at ir.truist.com/other-filings.
+It should be read in conjunction with Truist's Annual Report on Form 10-K for the year ended December 31, 2023 and the Consolidated Financial Statements for Bank Holding Companies - Form FR Y-9C for the period ended December 31, 2023.
+Truist's SEC filings are located on its website at ir.truist.com/sec-filings and Truist's other regulatory reports are located on its website at ir.truist.com/sec-filings and Truist's other regulatory reports are located on its website at ir.truist.com/other-filings.